 - Slightly more expensive than a few similar services

-pCloud is a cloud storage service that has been around since 2013.
+pCloud is a service that has been around since 2013.
 The company is based out of Switzerland, and one of their best features is their overall ease of use.
 The pCloud platform already is a home for over 6 million users with that number growing rapidly each day.

 pCloud doesn’t take up any physical space on your desktop computer and is an excellent service that checks all the boxes when it comes to syncing, collaboration, ease of use, and overall security.
 College students will be able to access their files on any of their devices seamlessly using the pCloud platform and will find collaborating with other students on assignments to be a breeze!